Dubai: From July flights with autonomous passenger drones

 He did not reveal any further details on whether the drones will be sold or available for rent but what we know is that this plan is part of Dubai's strategy to ease a quarter of all emirate travels, use of stand-alone vehicles until 2030.

-To do this, RTA is working with the Chinese company Ehang, which allegedly has the world's first passenger radio-controlled aircraft.
-The flying vehicle can travel distances that reach 30 miles with a single charge and can carry a person weighing up to 220 pounds, as well as a small suitcase.
+To make this happen, the RTA is working with the Chinese Ehang which is said to have the world's first remote controlled passenger aircraft.
+The flying vehicle can travel distances of up to 30 miles on a single and can carry a person weighing up to 220 kg, as well as a small suitcase.

-So if you want to travel with one unmanned aircraft, you will have to fly all the way to Dubai.
+So, if you want to travel with an autonomous unmanned aircraft, you have to fly up to Dubai.

 iGuRu.gr The Best Technology Site in Greecefgns